 Affiliate marketing is a performance-based marketing activity.
 An affiliate promotes a product/service online and receives compensation for achieving a specific objective or action.
 A merchant or advertiser specifies the goal, which is usually a valid sale or lead.
 For example, a merchant will pay the affiliate a 30 percent sales commission or $3 per new account created.

 Mailchimp doesn’t have an affiliate program.
 It has never embraced affiliate marketing as a growth strategy.
 Secondly, its policies are one of the strictest regarding the matter.
 Therefore, it isn’t uncommon to read threads about Mailchimp users getting banned at the drop of a link.

 Instead of a bonafide affiliate program, Mailchimp has referral and partner programs.
-Its referral program, MonkeyRewards, earns you $30 in credits for each paying customer you refer.
+Its referral program, MonkeyRewards, earns you $30 in credits for each paying customer referral.
 MonkeyRewards have no cash value, and they can’t be redeemed or refunded as cash.
 Rewards can only be applied toward Mailchimp purchases.
 Its partner program collaborates with talented agencies, freelancers, designers, and other marketing pros to help them grow.
 Partners receive exclusive benefits and insights.

 The Best Email Marketing Affiliate Programs

 Let’s review the best Mailchimp affiliate program alternatives.
 A company might not mention an affiliate program on its website but may have one.
 Merchants typically link to their affiliate programs in their website menus and footers, and some offer programs on multiple networks.

 AWeber‘s email marketing services are used by small businesses, bloggers, and entrepreneurs.
 Learn about the AWeber affiliate program.

 - Benchmark – 25%